 Oliloli Studio — Forest Hills

-My daughter loves this beautiful new art studio, which offers drop-in sessions and party packages for children ages 4 and up.
-Choose from a variety of artist-led projects, from simple activities like collage, drawing and painting, to more specialized workshops.
-All packages include a special gift for the birthday child, personalized decorations, paper goods and beverages for the kids.
+My daughter loves this beautiful art studio, which offers drop-in sessions and party packages for children 4 and older.
+Choose from a variety of artist-led projects, such as paint-your-own pottery or button collages on canvas.
+All packages include a gift for the birthday child and personalized decorations.
 Parents provide the food and cake.
-Fired pottery and glass projects are available for pick up a week after the party.
-For additional info, email firstname.lastname@example.org.
+Fired pottery projects are available for pick up 10 days after the party.

-NYC's only working historic farm is the perfect party spot for kids who want to learn about animals and the farm-to-table movement.
-From April through October, children ages 1 to 12 can enjoy a private tour, help to feed the animals and go on a tractor-drawn hayride.
-Everything you need is included: invitations, paper goods, pizza and beverages, a personalized cake, goodie bags and a special gift for the birthday child.
+NYC's only working historic farm is an ideal party spot for kids who want to learn about animals up-close-and-personal.
+From April through October, children 1 to 12 can enjoy a tractor-drawn hayride and help feed the animals.
+Everything you need is included, including invitations, paper goods, pizza and beverages, a personalized cake, goodie bags, and a special gift for the birthday child.

 At Queens Zoo parties, children enjoy animal encounters, zoo admission, and plenty of crafts and play.
 Guests are responsible for the cake and juice, and there is a standard-sized refrigerator available.